QuantEcon/continuous_time_mcs/_sources/kolmogorov_bwd.md

     = 0
 $$

-As a small exercise, you can check that the following is true
+As a small exercise, you can check that, with $1$ representing a column vector of ones, the following is true

 $$
     Q \text{ has zero row sums }